 Banana Plant in Early Spring

 You can see from the photo on the right that the plant will look terrible in early spring.
-Despite the look, your banana plant is not dead, but only sleeping.
+Despite the pathetic look, your banana plant is not dead, but only sleeping.
 The dormant plant will come to life after a week or two of watering.

 Banana Tree on the Move